Dissecting Transformers: A CLEAR Perspective towards Green AI: Related Works

-The environmental footprint of large language models (LLMs) has become a central research concern, with many studies quantifying the carbon emissions of training and inference.
-LLMCarbon~\cite{llmcarbon} provides one of the most comprehensive analyses to date, modeling the end-to-end footprint of both dense and mixture-of-experts architectures across training, inference, experimentation, and storage.
-Vidur~\cite{ozcan2025quantifyingenergyconsumptioncarbon} complements this with GPU-based simulations, showing how batch size, sequence length, and parallelism affect inference efficiency.~\cite{fernandez2025energyconsiderationslargelanguage} extend this to real workloads, distinguishing prefill and autoregressive decoding, and demonstrate that optimizations such as speculative decoding, kernel compilation, and continuous batching can cut energy use by up to 73\%.
-Broader benchmarks, like \emph{How Hungry is AI?}~\cite{jegham2025hungryaibenchmarkingenergy}, evaluate energy, water, and CO$_2$ footprints across hardware platforms, while the BLOOM case study~\cite{JMLR:v24:23-0069} was among the first to track emissions during the training and inference of a 176B parameter model.
-Collectively, these efforts have established robust methodologies for characterizing the environmental impact of LLMs, but they report energy only at the aggregate model level due to the absence of methods for fine-grained measurement, leaving open the question of how energy is distributed across internal components
+Recent works like \citet{ozcan2025quantifyingenergyconsumptioncarbon} uses GPU-based simulations to study how batch size, sequence length, and parallelism influence inference efficiency.
+Extending real workloads, ~\citet{fernandez2025energyconsiderationslargelanguage} distinguish prefill and autoregressive stages, showing that optimizations can reduce energy consumption by up to 73\%.
+Broader benchmarks, like \emph{How Hungry is AI?}~\cite{jegham2025hungryaibenchmarkingenergy}, evaluate energy, water, and CO$_2$ footprints across hardware platforms, while the BLOOM case study. ~\citet{JMLR:v24:23-0069} was among the first to track emissions during the training and inference of a 176B parameter model. ~\citet{luccioni2025aienergyscore} benchmarks over 160 models across multiple tasks, reporting GPU energy consumption in deep learning models.
+However, unlike prior works that report aggregate model-level energy consumption, \textbf{CLEAR} adopts a granular perspective, decomposing the Transformer architecture into its constituent components to analyze energy consumption across key axes.

-To improve accessibility, lightweight tools have emerged.
-CodeCarbon estimates emissions from GPU/CPU usage and regional carbon intensity, while Carbontracker~\cite{anthony2020carbontrackertrackingpredictingcarbon} adds real-time monitoring and early prediction of training costs.
-These tools improve transparency but remain oriented toward system-level aggregation.
-Recent fine-grained approaches like ~\cite{rajput2024enhancingenergyawarenessdeeplearning} introduced \textsc{FECoM}, profiling TensorFlow APIs via static instrumentation to build one of the first framework-level energy datasets. ~\cite{pinnock2025edgeprofilerfastprofilingframework} proposed \textsc{EdgeProfiler}, an analytical framework for lightweight LLMs on devices such as Raspberry Pi and Jetson Nano, showing that quantization can reduce memory use by 70\% and energy by 50\%, but that I/O bottlenecks often dominate latency.
-Hugging Face’s AI Energy Score~\cite{luccioni2025aienergyscore} benchmarks over 160 models on 10 tasks, reporting GPU energy use across preprocessing, prefill, and decode stages.

-Overall, existing studies neither provide a detailed empirical analysis of fine-grained, component-level energy consumption nor offer a reliable way to measure energy at such a small scale.
-Moreover, prior work often relies on FLOPs as a proxy for energy use, despite its limitations.
-This paper aims to close these gaps by introducing a method to accurately measure and analyze energy consumption at the component level.